Fazlur Rehman Khalil: Arrest

+2006 kidnapping

-In March 2006, eight assailants dragged Fazal ur Rehman and his driver from a mosque in Tarnol, about three miles northwest of Islamabad.
-He was held for five hours, beaten and left in front of a mosque on the outskirts of Islamabad.
+In In March 2006, Rehman and his driver were abducted by eight armed assailants from a mosque in Tarnol, approximately three miles northwest of Islamabad, while they were performing the Asr prayer.
+After being held for five hours and beaten, they were released on the outskirts of the city in front of a mosque.

-2007 Red Mosque Siege
+Siege of Lal Masjid

-Fazal ur Rehman was considered a close friend of the Lal Masjid leaders, Abdul Aziz and Abdul Rashid Ghazi.
-This relationship led the Musharraf government to task him with negotiating an end to the Red Mosque standoff in July 2007.
+He was considered a close friend of the Lal Masjid's leader Abdul Rashid Ghazi.
+This relationship led the Pakistani government to task him with negotiating an end to the siege of Lal Masjid in July 2007.

 In 2013, during a hearing of the murder case of Abdul Rashid Ghazi, Khalil recorded his statement to the court.
-He stated that Ghazi was amenable to a peaceful settlement and that he had persuaded him to agree to the government's demands, culminating in a five-point agenda to end the standoff and that Ghazi had also agreed to surrender, yet Operation Sunrise was carried out regardless.
+He stated that Ghazi was amenable to a peaceful settlement and that he had persuaded him to agree to the government's demands, culminating in a five-point agenda to end the standoff and that Ghazi had also agreed to surrender, yet "Operation Sunrise" was carried out regardless.

+Difa-e-Pakistan Council

+In 2012, he returned to public prominence by joining the Difa-e-Pakistan Council (DPC), a coalition of right-wing political and religious parties.

+The coalition, which comprised various right-wing and religious parties, was established in the wake of the 2011 NATO attack in Pakistan, when a NATO airstrike killed several Pakistani military personnel.
+Among its constituent members were Jamaat-ud-Dawa and Sipah-e-Sahaba Pakistan.